LUCIT-Systems-and-Development/unicorn-fy/README.md

  or you use the
 [monitoring API service](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-websocket-api/wiki/UNICORN-Monitoring-API-Service).

+Follow us on [Twitter](https://twitter.com/LUCIT_SysDev) for general news about the [unicorn-binance-suite](https://github.com/LUCIT-Systems-and-Development/unicorn-binance-suite)!

 ## How to report Bugs or suggest Improvements?
 [List of planned features](https://github.com/LUCIT-Systems-and-Development/unicorn-fy/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement) -
 click ![thumbs-up](https://raw.githubusercontent.com/lucit-systems-and-development/unicorn-fy/master/images/misc/thumbup.png) if you need one of them or suggest a new feature!